kubecost/docs/apis/monitoring-apis/assets-api.md

 The Assets API retrieves backing cost data broken down by individual assets in your cluster but also provides various aggregations of this data.
 {% endswagger-description %}

-{% swagger-parameter in="path" name="window" required="true" type="string" %}
+{% swagger-parameter in="path" name="window" type="string" required="true" %}
-Dictates the applicable window for measuring historical asset cost.
+Duration of time over which to query.
+Accepts multiple different formats of time (see this [Using the `window` parameter](/apis/apis-overview.md#using-the-window-parameter) section for more info).
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="aggregate" type="string" required="false" %}